-The responsible administrator for this section is the Office of Student Affairs.
-The Office of Student Affairs has approval authority.
+The responsible administrator for this section is Student Affairs.
+Student Affairs has approval authority.

 25.0.
 Policy Statement

 This policy sets forth rules regarding the posting and other distribution of physical material at Amherst College in a way that appropriately and safely utilizes available space, prevents defacement of college property, and reduces unnecessary expenditures of college resources used to repair and/or replace college property.
 The parameters set forth in this policy respect and encourage freedom of expression, more specifically the promotion of events and the promotion of ideas through general awareness campaigns.
 The policy is not intended to censor the expression of ideas; rather it sets forth reasonable restrictions on the time, place, and manner of postings as contemplated under both the college’s Statement on Academic and Expressive Freedom and the Statement of Freedom of Expression and Dissent.

 This policy applies to all Amherst College students and student groups.
 Although this policy does not specifically apply to faculty and staff of Amherst College, they are strongly encouraged to employ the guidance of this policy.

 Designated Posting Spaces – spaces (such as bulletin boards, posting kiosks, or other explicitly-approved locations) that have been provided and designated by the college specifically for the purpose of affixing postings.
 A complete list of designated posting spaces is included in Appendix A of this policy.
 Designated Posting Spaces fall into four different categories: 1) academic department posting spaces; 2) residential posting spaces; 3) administrative building posting spaces; and 4) Student Life posting spaces.